-Once we have acknowledged the application as complete, the Agency must make a make a decision on the application within four months.
+Once we have acknowledged the application as complete, the EPA must make a decision on the application within four months.

-The EPA is required to make a decision on an application within a period of 4 months from the date of receipt of a full application, however this period may be extended in certain circumstances.
+The EPA is required to make a decision on an application within a period of four months from the date of receipt of a full application.
+However, this period may be extended in certain circumstances.

-The EPA notifies the applicant of the decision on the application, and makes it available for public inspection on its website.
+The EPA notifies the applicant, Irish Water, of the decision on the application, and makes it available for public inspection on its website.

-Once a decision has issued, a Water Services Authority can apply to the High Court and seek a Judicial Review of the validity of the Decision.
-Please see Stage 4 below.
+Once a decision has issued, Irish Water can apply to the High Court and seek a Judicial Review of the validity of the Decision.
+See Stage 4 below.

-Judicial Review of Environmental Protection Agency decisions under the provisions of the Waste Water Discharge (Authorisation) Regulations 2007 as amended A person wishing to challenge the validity of an EPA decision may do so by way of judicial review only.
+A person wishing to challenge the validity of an EPA decision may do so by way of judicial review only.
 The validity of a decision taken by the EPA may only be questioned by making an application for Judicial Review under Order 84 of the Rules of the Superior Courts (as amended).
-The Rules of the Superior Courts and all relevant amendments can be found at www.courts.ie or www.irishstatutebook.ie

-Regulation 34 of the Waste Water Discharge (Authorisation) Regulations 2007 (as amended) provides that any application for judicial review must be made within twenty eight days of the date on which the EPA issues either (1) the authorisation or (2) notification of a decision not to consider an application or to refuse.
+Regulation 34 of the European Union (Waste Water Discharge) Regulations 2007 to 2020 provides that any application for judicial review must be made within 28 days of the date on which the EPA issues either (1) the authorisation or (2) notification of a decision not to consider or to refuse an application.

 Download the WWD Certificate of Authorisation application form and guidance note

 For further information contact the Environmental Licensing Programme at:

 PO Box 3000